-The standard package for the Guyana arapaima program is 7 nights and 6 days of fishing, with one night on each end typically spent in the Guyanan capital of Georgetown.
+The standard package for the Guyana arapaima program is seven (7) nights and six (6) days of fishing, with one night on each end typically spent in the Guyanan capital of Georgetown.
 Most packages run from Saturday to Saturday.
 Contact Yellow Dog for specific trip dates and availability.

 Non-Angling Activities and Options